-Violations of these regulations will be referred to the University Committee on Student Discipline (UCSD), with a recommendation for disciplinary action subject to review and final action by the Dean of Students and a representative of either the Information Technology Services Department or the Department of Physics, Computer Science and Engineering.
-If it is appropriate, cases may be referred to the Honor Council.
-Disciplinary action may range from University sanctions to recommendations for legal action.
-If the UCSD finds that an offense may be in violation of the law, offenders may be prosecuted under the laws and regulations of the City of Newport News, the Commonwealth of Virginia, and the United States of America.
+Violations of these regulations will be referred to the Center for Honor Enrichment & Community Standards, with a request to review and final action through the University's conduct process.
+If it is appropriate, cases may be referred to the Student Honor Council.

+If the conduct officer or appropriate panel finds that an offense may be in violation of the law, offenders may be prosecuted under the laws and regulations of the City of Newport News, the Commonwealth of Virginia, and the United States of America